 Here is my best explanation:

 'a drop of the hard stuff?' is the definition.

 'fit' becomes 'hale' (both can mean healthy).

-(Other definitions for hail that I've seen before include "Welcome - sort of shower", "Precipitating ice pellets", "Shower of ice pellets", "Greet - precipitation", "Frozen rain; call taxi", "Greeting - falling stones", "Ave - it's frozen rain", "Wintry weather", "Call from a distance" and "Frozen rain; acclaim".)
+(Other definitions for hail that I've seen before include "Welcome - sort of shower", "Precipitating ice pellets", "Shower of ice pellets", "Greet - precipitation", "Frozen rain; call taxi", "Greeting - falling stones", "Ave - it's frozen rain", "Stones dropped", "Call from a distance" and "Frozen rain; acclaim".)